 A judge that hears traffic ticket cases and fines people is an example of a magistrate.

-See magistrate in Webster's New World
+magistrate definition by Webster's New World

-See magistrate in American Heritage Dictionary
+magistrate definition by American Heritage Dictionary

 Origin: Middle English magistrat, from Old French, from Latin magistrātus, from magister, magistr-, master; see meg- in Indo-European roots.